Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 # Spells
 {title="Player Options"}

+Spell casters in Bane of Azeroth uses the same spell casting rules and spells as are presented in the core rules.
+If you have access to The Book of Magic, feel free to use the rules and spells from that book instead (at the DMs discretion).
+Spells presented in this chapters are in addition to those rules, and are explicitly gained by selecting the corresponding heroic ability in the Heroic Class Abilities chapter.

 ### Elemental Totem
 - **Rank:** 1
 - **Prerequisite:** Any School of Magic, Shamanic Calling heroic ability